 Students collected can goods to donate to the food pantry.

-T-shirt dresses were made and sent to Haiti
+T-shirt dresses were made and sent to an orphanage in Haiti.

 Students washed windshields at local gas stations.

-Crayons and coloring sheets were sent to Haiti.
+Crayons and coloring sheets were sent to an orphanage Haiti.